 A speeding warning is the least likely infraction to increase your insurance rates.
 Your current provider probably won’t even know about the warning.
 When you sign up with a new provider, the company may find the warning on your driving record, but is unlikely to care.

 It is possible that if you accumulate a high volume of speeding warnings and tickets, your rates will rise.
-A single warning should not raise your rates even by a penny.
+A single warning should not raise your rates at all.

 How To Reduce Your Car Insurance Rates